 ◯ Being in Germany during the cup to watch the German matches.

 There is a public viewing in Islands Brygge where I went with my friend a few days ago, but it was more a pick nick feeling, where everyone is sitting and tanning.
 It wasn’t bad or such – it is just not the same.
-I miss the feeling of hundreds, no, 13245460_836929983079736_201761772388427910_nthousands of people standing in crowds in front of a big screen and being all invested for their team, singing and cheering with the weirdest songs.
+I miss the feeling of hundreds, no, thousands of people standing in crowds in front of a big screen and being all invested for their team, singing and cheering with the weirdest songs.

 And if we won the match, everyone gets in their car and starts a convoy, honking non stop, with (probably drunk) fans sitting on the top of the car celebrating.
 The atmosphere in Germany when we are winning a game is amazing.
 Sadly, I am missing out on this while living in Denmark – and most people here (who study) actually don’t have a car.. and I guess a “bike convoy” wouldn’t be as fun.